Trivivium/devops-2k20/report/REPORT.md

 themselves.

 To ensure stability it was also important for us that Prometheus uses a pull-based model when scraping metrics from the servers.
-The opporsite solution of a push-based solution could prove problematic as the amount of data could overload the monitoring servers.
+The opposite solution of a push-based solution could prove problematic as the amount of data could overload the monitoring servers.